-- Apply critical thinking skills within the context of professional social work practice.
-OBJECTIVE 1: OBJECTIVE 2: Understand the value base of the profession and its ethical standards and principles, and practice accordingly.
-OBJECTIVE 3: Practice without discrimination and with respect, knowledge and skills related to the client's age, class, color, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, and sexual orientation.
-OBJECTIVE 4: Understand the forms and mechanisms of oppression and discrimination and apply strategies of advocacy and social change that advance social and economic justice and a more humane society.
-OBJECTIVE 5: Understand and interpret the history of the social work profession and its contemporary structures and issues.
-OBJECTIVE 6: Apply the knowledge and skills of generalist social work practice with systems of all sizes.
-Use theoretical frameworks supported by empirical evidence to understand an OBJECTIVE 7: individual's development and behavior across the lifespan and the interactions among individuals and between individuals and families, groups, organizations, and communities.
+- OBJECTIVE 1: Apply critical thinking skills within the context of professional social work practice. - OBJECTIVE 2: Understand the value base of the profession and its ethical standards and principles, and practice accordingly. - OBJECTIVE 3: Practice without discrimination and with respect, knowledge and skills related to the client's age, class, color, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, and sexual orientation. - OBJECTIVE 4: Understand the forms and mechanisms of oppression and discrimination and apply strategies of advocacy and social change that advance social and economic justice and a more humane society. - OBJECTIVE 5: Understand and interpret the history of the social work profession and its contemporary structures and issues. - OBJECTIVE 6: Apply the knowledge and skills of generalist social work practice with systems of all sizes. - OBJECTIVE 7: Use theoretical frameworks supported by empirical evidence to understand an individual's development and behavior across the lifespan and the interactions among individuals and between individuals and families, groups, organizations, and communities.

 OBJECTIVE 8: Analyze, formulate and influence social policies.

-OBJECTIVE 9: Evaluate research studies, apply research findings to practice and evaluate one's own practice interventions.
-OBJECTIVE 10: Use communication skills differentially across client populations, colleagues and communities. - OBJECTIVE 11: Use supervision and consultation appropriate to social work practice. - OBJECTIVE 12: Function within the structure of organizations and service delivery systems and seek necessary organizational change to enhance human well-being. - OBJECTIVE 13: Understand and be aware of the responsibility to continue professional growth and development.
+Evaluate research studies, apply research findings to practice and evaluate one's own OBJECTIVE 9: